mmoya26/dollarguard/README.md

 - Create button in login screen to be able to login with test account (so setup isn’t required to test the app)

 ##  Todo: Expense Form (not high priority)

-- Look into creating reusable components with input fields with icons on the side

-- Remove outline from date field when clicking away

-- Remove the ability to click in the month title to navigate the calendar

-- Fix bug where if user leaves category option clicked error message displays

 - Fix rounding issue with budget left card (and problably the rest of the cards)